-They’re back.
-The winter doldrums are in full force around here.
+They’re baaaaack!
+The winter doldrums have been in full force this winter.
 You’d think after writing about it this same time for the past two years, I’d be prepared to battle them head-on to avoid the funk, but it done crept up on me.
 It done did.

 20 Simple Ways to Combat the Winter Doldrums

-6. Change your perspective.
-I wrote about this the last two years.
+- Change your perspective.
+I wrote about this a while ago.
 It’s simple and anyone can do it right where you are.
 Sit in a different chair, lay on the floor, take a walk, or drive a different route to work.
 Small changes in the way we see the everyday can make a big difference.

-18. Take a local tour.
-Check out your area for new shops, galleries, museums, restaurants, and the like, and be a visitor in your town.
+- Take a local tour.
+Check out your area for new shops, galleries, museums, aquariums, restaurants, and the like, and be a visitor in your town.
 You may be surprised at what you find right under your nose.

 Now it’s your turn.
 Share any creative ideas below in the comment section that you have to battle the winter blahs.
 Can’t wait to read them!